 Ariel received his B.S. from West Chester State University and Philadelphia Biblical University, and his M.Div from the Biblical Theological Seminary.
 He has been an adjunct professor with IBEX (Israel Bible Exchange program) since 1995.
 His area of specialty is Tanach Studies with a special love for Tanach History, Biblical Geography, Studies in Torah and the Prophets.
 He specializes in the role of Biblical History and Geography.
 Ariel is also an instructor with Torah Resources International.
 He taught both full and part time at Israel College of Bible from 1992-2006.
 Ariel and his wife D’vorah have four children and seven grandchildren.

 Michael holds an Associate of Applied Arts Degree in Visual Communications from the Art Institute of Dallas.
-For the past 20 years he has worked with various advertising agencies and design firms in Dallas, TX and Denver, CO.
-Michael has also worked for Messianic Congregations in the Metro Denver area since 2004.
-Most recently, he was one of the leaders at The Front Range Messianic Community in Arvada, CO.
-Michael has been married to his wife, Margaret, since 1991 and together they have six children.
-The Gonzales' relocated to the Pacific Northwest in March, 2015.
+He has worked with various advertising agencies and design firms in Dallas, TX and Denver, CO.
+Michael currently serves as an elder (with Caleb Hegg) at Alive In Messiah, a Torah observant congregation in Tacoma, WA.
+He has also served as an elder at two Messianic Congregations in the Metro Denver area: Kehilat T'nuvah (2004-2009) and The Front Range Messianic Community (2009-2015).
+Michael has been married to his wife, Margaret, since 1991 and together they have six children and a granddaughter.
+The Gonzales family relocated to the Pacific Northwest in 2015.